TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENT AND PROPERTY MANAGEMENT

 Section 4500.10 General

-a) The Local Records Commission for agencies comprising counties of more than 3,000,000 inhabitants shall be known as the Local Records Commission of Cook County and shall consist of the president of the Cook County Board, the mayor of the City of Chicago, the Cook County State's Attorney, the Cook County Comptroller, the State archivist and the State historian.
-The president of the county board shall be the chairman of the Local Records Commission of Cook County (Commission).
+a) The Local Records Commission for agencies comprising counties of more than 3,000,000 inhabitants shall be known as the Local Records Commission of Cook County (Commission) and shall consist of the president of the Cook County Board, the mayor of the City of Chicago, the Cook County State's Attorney, the Cook County Comptroller, the State Archivist and the State Historian.
+The president of the Cook County Board shall be the chairman of the Commission.
 A member of the Commission may designate a substitute.

-c) All meetings of the Commission shall be open to the public and will be held in Room 820, Cook County Building, 118 North Clark Street, Chicago, Illinois unless otherwise stated in the publicly posted notice of the meeting.
+c) All meetings of the Commission shall be open to the public and will be held at a location designated by the Commission within Cook County as stated in the publicly posted notice of the meeting.

-d) The Commission shall determine what public records have no administrative, legal, research or historical value and should be destroyed or otherwise disposed of and shall authorize destruction or other disposal thereof.
-The State archivist may deposit them in the State library or State historical museum or with a historical society, museum or library.
-(Ill.
-Rev. Stat., 1985, ch.
-116, pars.
-43.110 and 43.107)
+d) The Commission shall determine what records no longer have administrative, legal, research or historical value; determine what records should be destroyed or otherwise disposed of; and authorize and approve the destruction or other disposal of records.
+The State Archivist may deposit records in the State Archives, State Library or State Historical Museum, or with a local historical society, museum or library.

-e) Except as otherwise provided by law, no public record shall be disposed of by any officer or agency unless written approval of the Local Records Commission is first obtained.
-(Ill.
-Rev. Stat., 1985, ch.
-116, par.
-43.107)
+e) No public record, except as otherwise provided by law, shall be disposed of by any officer or agency unless written approval of the Commission is first obtained.

-f) The Commission reserves the right to review, modify, or revoke approved records disposal schedules after due notice to the agency has been given and an open meeting on the subject has been held.
+f) The Commission reserves the right to review, modify or revoke approved records retention schedules after due notice is given to the agency and an open meeting on the subject is held.

-g) In case of a violation of the Local Records Act (Ill.
-Rev. Stat.
-1985, ch.
-116, pars.
-43.101 et. seq.) or of this Part discovered by the Commission, the Attorney General and the Cook County State's Attorney will be notified.
+g) The presiding judge of any court of record, or the head of each agency, shall provide for compliance with this Part.
+In case of a violation of the Local Records Act [50 ILCS 205] or of this Part discovered by the Commission, the Attorney General and the Cook County State's Attorney will be notified.